Logo

 Hibatullah Akhundzada oversaw the implementation of tighter media restrictions, banning the use of mobile phones in post-secondary education and foreign language broadcasts.

-Hibatullah Akhundzada is said to be part of an ultraconservative clerical faction, which maintains outsized influence on the movement's decision making.
+Hibatullah Akhundzada is part of an ultraconservative clerical faction, which maintains outsized influence on the movement's decision making.